acut3/acut3.github.io/_posts/2020-12-14-intigriti-december-xss-challenge.md

 but the page is not actually reloaded, since everything after the `#` is purely client-side.
 Luckily, `getQueryVariable()` doesn't care about hash signs, so we can put our entire query string behind a `#`.
-Our initial payload will install `init` as the window's `onhashchange` event handler.
+Our initial payload will install the `init` function as the window's `onhashchange` event handler.
 Then if we changed our payload in the hash portion of the URL, we would get another round of execution with our new payload.
 Still in the same context, since there is no reload.

-Fortunately the web page doesn't have any iframing protection.
+Fortunately the web page doesn't have any framing protection.
 We can just iframe it, and from our own page change the hash portion of the iframe's URL to make it execute a payload of our choice.
-Each payload has to satisfy the controls in place, but we can chain as many as we want until we get the desired result.
-The iframe is our puppet and we're its master.
+Each payload has to satisfy the sanity checks in place, but we can chain as many as we want until we get the desired result.
+The iframe is our puppet and we're its master, making it execute a new line of our malicious script with each hash change.

-Here is the sequence of URLs we will use and, for each one, the relevant javascript that will essentially get executed:
+Here is the sequence of URLs we will use and, for each one, the piece of javascript that we intend the iframe to execute:

 1. `https://challenge-1220.intigriti.io/#?num1=onhashchange&operator=%3d&num2=init`
    ```js